Help us improve your experience.

 To verify the certificate that is associated with the web management, enter the following command in configuration mode:

-After the device is initialized, it checks for the presence of a self-signed certificate.
+After you initialize the device, it checks for the presence of a self-signed certificate.
 If a self-signed certificate is not present, the device automatically generates one.
 If the device is rebooted, a self-signed certificate is automatically generated at boot time.

 To check the system-generated certificate, run the following command in operational mode:

-Notice the Certificate identifier details in the output.
-It displays the following details distinguished name (DN) for the automatically generated certificate:
+Note the Certificate identifier details in the output.
+It displays the following details DN for the automatically generated certificate:

 • CN = device serial number